 How to make Upside Down Plum Cake:

-Lay the sliced plums down into the syrup around the entire base of your cake tin.
-Set aside.
+Step 2: Lay em out: Lay the sliced plums on top of the syrup in the base of your cake tin.

-Slice and serve with a spoonful of whipped cream or Greek yogurt.
+Step 7: Serve: Slice and serve with a little whipped cream or spoonful of yogurt.

 Upside Down Plum Cake